bfutrell70/my-fake-api/README.md

 - run the my-fake-api project by opening a terminal, navigating to the folder and runing `npm start`
 - run the Angular application by opening a terminal, navigating to the Angular project folder and running `npm start`
+- when attempting to use an API call, use the URL '/api' to access the my-fake-api server

+### November 10, 2025
+When attempting to post data from the source code of the Angular HTTP Playbook course, I was getting HTTP 500 errors.
+In the file `coffee-api-service.ts`, when the createCoffee method was called it converted the coffee object to a string using JSON.stringify() before making the API request.
+Just sending the coffee object as-is worked.